-The following images indicate the location of the memory modules and provide a visual representation of the removal procedure.
+The following image indicates the location of the memory module and provide a visual representation of the removal procedure.

-- 1. Pull the tab and open the memory module door. - 2.
-Pull the securing clips from both side of the memory module until the memory module pops up. - 3.
-Lift and remove the memory module from the memory-module slot.
+- 1. Pull the securing clips from both side of the memory module until the memory module pops up. - 2.
+Slide and remove the memory module from the memory-module slot.

-Installing the memory
+Installing the memory module